PappasBrent/pappasbrent.github.io/_posts/2024-05-12-my-2024-vacation-to-portugal.md

 - 3D Fun Art Museum Lisboa: This museum had a few funny illusions that made for some great photos (which are little too silly for me to want to share haha).

-- Calouste Gulbenkian Museum: Tucked away in a library, this musuem was replete with artifacts from cultures all across the globe!
-We started exploring this musuem in the afternoon, but spent so long admiring everything that the museum staff had to kick us out before we could finish walking through the last section on European history.
+- Calouste Gulbenkian Museum: Tucked away in a library, this museum was replete with artifacts from cultures all across the globe!
+We started exploring this museum in the afternoon, but spent so long admiring everything that the museum staff had to kick us out before we could finish walking through the last section on European history.